 Property and Equipment - Property and equipment is stated at cost.
 Depreciation is computed principally using the straight-line method based upon estimated useful lives ranging from three to 15 years for furniture and equipment and up to 30 years for buildings.
 Leasehold improvements are amortized over the shorter of their estimated useful lives or the terms of the various leases.
 Repairs and maintenance costs that do not add to the value or increase the life of an asset are expensed when incurred.
 Interest costs on borrowings are capitalized during the construction period of the restaurant.
-Interest of \$300 and \$103 was capitalized in fiscal year 2022 and 2021, respectively (see Note 2).
+Interest of \$618 and \$300 was capitalized in fiscal year 2023 and 2022, respectively (see Note 2).

-Goodwill - In accordance with ASC 805, Business Combinations, the Company allocates purchase price of acquisitions to its identifiable assets and liabilities based on the estimated fair values using all available information.
+Goodwill - The Company allocates the purchase price of acquisitions to its identifiable assets and liabilities based on the estimated fair values using all available information.
 For certain valuations, the Company may engage an independent third-party valuation specialist.
 The excess of purchase price over the amount allocated to assets and liabilities is recorded as goodwill.

 The Company reviews goodwill for impairment annually in the fourth quarter or when indications of potential impairment or a triggering event occurs.
 If the carrying amounts of these assets are deemed to be less than fair value based upon a discounted cash flow analysis and comparison to comparable earnings multiples of peer companies, such assets are reduced to their estimated fair value and a charge is made to operations.
-For fiscal years 2022 and 2021, the tests indicated no goodwill impairment.
+For fiscal years 2023 and 2022, the tests indicated no goodwill impairment.